 Richie Benaud was born on 6 October 1930 at Penrith New South Wales in a cricketing family.
 His younger brother John Benaud played 3 Tests for Australia from 1972-73 to 1973-74.
 His father, Louis, was a leg spinner, playing grade cricket in Australia.
 Richie was mostly inspired by his father’s leg-spin abilities.
 He has been famous for more than 60 years, and what underpinned everything with him throughout that time was a deep love and understanding of the game.

 If he was to be remembered for just one thing, it perhaps ought to be leadership.
 Richie Benaud more than anyone led Australian cricket out of the doldrums in the late 1950s.
 His all-around cricket before he formally took over the national captaincy in 1958.
 He, along with his opposite number Sir Frank Worrell, did a great deal to revive general interest in Test cricket in a bold way.
 They conducted what turned into a truly epic series between Australia and West Indies in 1960–61.

-That famous series started with the celebrated tied Test in Brisbane in which Benaud’s run-out for 52 with seven runs needed proved a major turning point during the game’s climax.
-Tactically he was razor-sharp, while never losing sight of the fact that a captain could realistically.
-The only hope to control so much of what happened during a game spanning several days and many hours.
+That famous series started with the celebrated tied Test in Brisbane, in which Benaud’s run-out for 52 with seven runs needed proved a major turning point during the game’s climax.
+Tactically, he was razor-sharp, while never losing sight of the fact that a captain could realistically.
+The only hope is to control so much of what happened during a game spanning several days and many hours.
 One of his most famous sayings was!